-- 19. At the 51st GRSP meeting, Netherlands introduced a proposal to increase head restraint height.(GRSP-51-24) The expert from OICA stated that the discussion should focus first on the definition of the measurement method and then on the height thresholds.
-GRSP agreed to resume discussion at its December 2012 session on the basis of a possible proposal on draft UN GTR No. 7 phase 2 that may be submitted by the informal working group. - 20.
+- 26. At the 51st GRSP meeting, Netherlands introduced a proposal to increase head restraint height.
+(GRSP-51-24) The expert from OICA stated that the discussion should focus first on the definition of the measurement method and then on the height thresholds.
+GRSP agreed to resume discussion at its December 2012 session on the basis of a possible proposal on draft UN GTR No. 7 phase 2 that may be submitted by the informal working group. - 27.
 At the workshop held in the middle of March 2013 at BAST, effective head rest height measurement procedure was examined by using an actual vehicle.
 The workshop finding is reflected in the draft text in Annex 1.
-The workshop also concluded that the backset can be measured without HRMD. - 21.
-At the 53rd GRSP meeting, Netherlands proposed head restraint height requirements (GRSP-53-15) and GRSP will resume discussion at their December 2013 session on the working document by submitted by Netherlands, United Kingdom, North Ireland and Germany. - 22.
+The workshop also concluded that the backset can be measured without HRMD. - 28.
+At the 53rd GRSP meeting, Netherlands proposed head restraint height requirements (GRSP-53-15) and GRSP will resume discussion at their December 2013 session on the working document by submitted by Netherlands, United Kingdom, North Ireland and Germany. - 29.
 At the 54th GRSP meeting, the expert from the United States of America questioned (GRSP-54-23) the rational for both proposed height values.
 The expert from OICA observed (GRSP-54-18-Rev.1) that the new measurement procedure would reduce the measured height.
-GRSP agreed to resume consideration of this agenda item on the basis of final proposals submitted by the IWG and of further justification concerning ECE/TRANS/WP.29/GRSP/2013/17.
+GRSP agreed to resume consideration of this agenda item on the basis of final proposals submitted by the IWG and of further justification concerning ECE/TRANS/WP.29/GRSP/2013/17. - 30.
+At the 58th GRSP meeting, Netherlands informed that further improvements to the height measurement procedure of head restraint would be possible, and withdrew the document GRSP/2013/17.
+The proposals were reproduced in the latest document GRSP/2015/34 Japan, EC, UK, Sweden, Spain, Korea, Hungary, Germany, France, Denmark, China, the Netherland, Australia, USA, and Russia supported the proposal of head restraint height requirement of 830 and 720mm as proposed by the Netherland, Germany, and the United Kingdom after their referring to the 2007 EEVC study report.
+India could agree provided the footnote, allowing CPs to restrict the requirements nationally, is retained.
+Italy also could agree with India for the higher height of head restraint.
+GRSP also adopted the OICA proposal to revise this particular footnote to read: "A contracting party may opt for a lower value in its domestic legislation if it decides that such value is appropriate".